brain-life/ui-surfaceview/README.md

-# White Mtter Tracts Surface Visualizer
+# White Matter Tracts Surface Visualizer
 This is a unique visualizer that shows the surface of major white matter tracts.

 [Demo on brainlife.io](https://brainlife.io/ui/surfaces/)